subquery/subql/docs/README.md

           <div>
             <img src="/assets/img/networkIcon.svg" />
             <span>The SubQuery Network</span>
-            <p>SubQuery’s future will be a decentralised network where indexers and consumers are rewarded.</p>
+            <p>SubQuery’s decentralised future.
+Read more about how indexers and consumers are rewarded.</p>
           </div>
         </a>
       </li>